pkozhem/django-project-dev1/readme.md

     ```
     git clone https://github.com/pkozhem/django-project-dev1.git
     ```
-3) Install Django Framework via console:
+3) Create virtual environment (venv) in your project and activate it.
+Get sure if your venv has Python Interpreter.
+4) Install all Frameworks, APIs, plugins and libraries, which are registered in requirements.txt via this command:
    ```
-    pip install django
-    ```
-4) Install all APIs, plugins and libraries, which are registered in requirements.txt via this command:
-   ```
-    python -m pip install -r requirements.txt
+    python3 -m pip install -r requirements.txt
    ```
 <hr>